 ;

 The type of a list expression is a tuple type (Section 6.2.5).
 List expressions can be assigned to struct or header typed-values, or they can be passed as arguments to methods.
 List expressions are not l-values.
+Although list expressions and tuple expressions are similar, they can be used in different contexts, which makes the P4 grammar unambiguous.

 For example, the following example uses a list expression to pass multiple header fields simultaneously to a non-incremental checksum unit: